h5md/h5md/h5md.rst

 ^^^^^^^^^^^^^^^^^

 Macroscopic observables are stored as one-dimensional time series.
 Their length is variable to accumulate time-steps.
+The name of the group holding these datasets is "observables".

 * total_energy
 * interaction_energy